 </picture>

-In the above code, the where all browsers support.
+In the above code, the <picture>

 Different image format support

-There are certain image formats optimized for the web, but not all browsers support them.
-For example, WebP from google is a great way to deliver your images, but Internet Explorer doesn't support it.
-To overcome this, we can use the
+from google is a great way to deliver your images, but Internet Explorer doesn't support it.
+To overcome this, we can use the tag to deliver multiple image formats and let the browser decide what format to display.

 <picture>